 Papua New Guinea

-The security situation in Port Moresby and some provincial towns is genuine and consistently cited by travellers as the most significant practical barrier.
-The capital has a reputation for violent crime against visitors and residents alike.
-This is not exaggerated.
-Most visitors who go for the culture, diving, or trekking minimise time in Port Moresby, routing through quickly, or stay in structured accommodation with security.
+The security situation in Port Moresby is real and should be managed practically rather than dismissed.
+The capital has a consistent reputation for violent crime against visitors and residents.
+Most travellers who go for trekking, diving, or cultural events minimise time in Port Moresby: transit through quickly, stay in structured accommodation with security, and move on to their destination.
+This is good advice, not paranoia.

 Kokoda Track